Patient education: Contact dermatitis (including latex dermatitis) (Beyond the Basics)

 A damp cotton garment (the garment is soaked with water and then wrung out) is worn over the affected area and covered with a dry garment.
 As an example, for an adult with allergic contact dermatitis of the legs, wet long underwear can be covered with larger dry long underwear.
 Adults may prefer to apply wet dressings at night.
 When used during the day, wet dressings should be changed every eight hours.
 Infants and toddlers with extensive skin involvement can wear wet pajamas covered by a dry pair of pajamas or a sleep sack.

-●In people with severe dermatitis, a short course of oral steroids (eg, prednisone) may be recommended to get symptoms under control.
+●In people with severe dermatitis, a short course of steroid pills (eg, prednisone) may be recommended to get symptoms under control.

 The use of topical antihistamines (sample brand name: Benadryl) should be avoided because it can cause contact dermatitis.